August 2026 Snapshot

 What Other Financial Services leaders Are Really Thinking

 Behavioral intelligence for Other Financial Services leaders, built from thousands of real executive conversations.
 Strongest signal: Stakeholder (4.5/5).
-Top priority: building trust with internal clients so they disclose complete information.
+Top priority: maintaining work-life balance and physical/mental health during high-intensity events.

 Key Insights

-Other Financial Services leaders score highest on Stakeholder (4.5/5) and Growth (4.4/5).
+Other Financial Services leaders score highest on Stakeholder (4.5/5) and Growth (4.1/5).
 Over the past six months, the most notable change is an increase in Data orientation.
-Their leading priority is building trust with internal clients so they disclose complete information, while their most pressing challenge is organizations acting as 'order takers' or 'feature factories'.
-They measure success through customer satisfaction (jump significantly) and make decisions using self-reflection on work enjoyment: independently or team, deep or broad work.
-Language that resonates includes "innovation", "successful", and "extraordinary".
+Their leading priority is maintaining work-life balance and physical/mental health during high-intensity events, while their most pressing challenge is shallow and underdeveloped business and product strategies.
+They measure success through customer satisfaction (jump significantly) and make decisions using emotional connection test - does the brand tap into personal meaning and emotional spirit, not just product benefit.
+Language that resonates includes "innovation", "amazing", and "extraordinary".

 What's changing for Other Financial Services leaders?